 – Adjust throttle, brake and clutch play – $0

-– Replacing any burnt out or malfunctioning light bulbs – $5-10
+– Replace any burnt out or malfunctioning light bulbs – $5-10

 – Change brake fluid (if over two years old, it’s most likely absorbed water)